 The GPO is responsible for creating federal government documents.
 The GPO Access section provides free electronic access to a number of publications; both historical and current documents can be found on the site.

 This site from Cornell University Law School provides searchable access to the full text of all Supreme Court decisions handed down since 1990.
-It also provides text to select decisions previous to 1990.
+It also links to historic decisions by topic, author or party.

 This website contains abstracts and other materials on Constitutional law cases decided by the United States Supreme Court.
 You can learn about the Court, listen to recordings of Constitutional law arguments, and learn about the the Supreme Court Justices.

 The FJC is the education and research agency for the federal courts.
 On this website you can learn how the federal court system works, read biographies of federal judges since 1789 and learn about landmark legislation.